What Credit Score Is Needed to Buy a House?

-A credit score is a 3 digit number that’s scored out of 1000 and based on your financial behavior and borrowing from the past 6 years.
+A credit score is a 3 digit number that’s scored out of 1000 and based on your financial behaviour and borrowing from the past 6 years.

 You can find out your credit score by using a credit reference agency, such as Equifax, Experian or TransUnion.
 They grade your credit score from very poor to poor, good, very good and excellent.